 1. Is biking under the influence a DUI in Nevada?

 Driving a bike while drunk or high is not a violation of Nevada DUI laws.
-The state’s drunk driving rules apply only to motor vehicles and motorcycles, not to bikes or electric bikes.1 Drunk biking is commonly abbreviated as CUI in Nevada, for cycling under the influence of alcohol or controlled substances.
+The state’s drunk driving rules apply only to motor vehicles and motorcycles, not to bikes or electric bikes.1 Drunk biking is commonly abbreviated as CUI, for cycling under the influence of alcohol or controlled substances.